Compare home loans with offset accounts from 5.34%

 • Interest savings

-The funds in your offset account are offset against your home loan balance, reducing the amount on which interest is calculated.
+The funds in your offset account is offset against your home loan balance, reducing the amount on which interest is calculated.
 This can lead to substantial interest savings over the life of the loan.

 • Faster loan repayment

-If you continue to make the same repayments despite reducing the interest portion of your repayments you could pay off your loan faster, as those extra repayments will go towards reducing your mortgage’s principal balance.
+If you continue to make the same repayments despite reducing the interest portion of your repayments, you could pay off your loan faster, as those extra repayments will go towards reducing your mortgage’s principal balance.

 • Flexibility